elijahsawyers/CrazyCanvasJS/README.md

 # CrazyCanvasJS

+> An art palette using the HTML5 Canvas element.

-> CrazyCanvasJS is a simple web application that allows users to draw onto a canvas using points and connections.
+CrazyCanvasJS is a simple web application that allows users to draw anything, using points and connections, on the HTML5 Canvas element!

 ## Table of Contents